 SeedProd is the best landing page builder for WordPress, used on more than 1 million websites.
 It allows you to create beautiful coming soon pages, improve your 404 page, and even design unique landing pages using drag and drop.

-There’s a free version of SeedProd that lets you create a maintenance mode page.
-However, we will be using the premium version as it lets you put your WooCommerce store into maintenance mode while keeping the rest of your site available.
+ℹ️ Note: There’s a free version of SeedProd that lets you create a maintenance mode page.
+But we will be using SeedProd Pro because it lets you put your WooCommerce store into maintenance mode while keeping the rest of your site available.

 After activating the plugin, SeedProd will ask for your license key.